 Wilcon must ensure the quality, safety, and sustainability of the products and solutions it offers its customers.
-Addressing sustainability risks in products requires working with its suppliers in promoting a transparent, fair, and responsible supply chain. -Non-availability of products that meet evolving customer preferences and Wilcon's quality standards
+Addressing sustainability risks in products requires working with its suppliers in promoting a transparent, fair, and responsible supply chain.

--Inaccurate forecasting of trends in customer behavior and preference and to respond to them in a timely manner.

--Unmanaged or unchecked increases in price of more sustainable products and make them unaffordable
+- -Non-availability of products that meet evolving customer preferences and Wilcon's quality standards - -Inaccurate forecasting of trends in customer behavior and preference and to respond to them in a timely manner. - -Unmanaged or unchecked increases in price of more sustainable products and make them unaffordable - -Sustainability as a growing customer preference - -Offer products that are suitable and relevant to the market's taste - Collaborations on innovations with suppliers to cast a wider sphere of positive impact

-ESG OPPORTUNITY
+LEGEND